ARKANYOTA/ludumdare49/README.md

 ## Introduction
 It's a game for Ludum dare 49, GameJam.

+## Download

+- linux, windows, love : works
+- macos : not test, not have mac
+- lovejs : dosent works on devs computers

 ## Developers

 | User | Role | Github | Discord |